-H. Criteria of Usefulness
+G. Criteria of Usefulness

-34. As noted, use of something is normally associated with an appreciation of its value and usefulness.
+28. As noted, use of something is normally associated with an appreciation of its value and usefulness.
 Value judgments are by nature subjective.
 This is also the case with the range of users of the Conclusions.
-Ultimately, however, the value of Conclusions and their usefulness must be judged on the degree to which they contribute to the nurturing and ongoing development of the international refugee protection regime and through it to the effective and/or enhanced quality of protection for the intended beneficiaries of the 1951 Convention and 1967 Protocol; more particularly, usefulness will be judged in relation to how a given Conclusion is helpful in responding to a particular operational challenge.
+Ultimately, however, the value of Conclusions and their usefulness must be judged on the degree to which they contribute to the nurturing and ongoing development of the international refugee protection regime and through it to the effective and/or enhanced quality of protection for the intended beneficiaries of the 1951 Convention and 1967 Protocol.

-I. Use and Impact of Use
+H. Use and Impact of Use

-- 35. Use of something and the impact of that use are also different things.
+- 29. Use of something and the impact of that use are also different things.
 Judging the impact of Conclusions, however, is obviously difficult.
-Firstly, the impact of Conclusions is rarely direct; this is largely mediated through their contribution, inter alia, to the formulation of UNHCR's Global Strategic Objectives (GSO) and related Performance Targets (PT), and the policies of other stakeholders; in addition, they are form an important point of reference in protection tools such as handbooks and guidelines, and in processes such as training.
+Firstly, the impact of Conclusions is rarely direct; this is largely mediated through their contribution to the formulation of UNHCR's Global Strategic Objectives (GSO) and related Performance Targets (PT), and by tools such as handbooks and guidelines, and by processes such as training.
 Any familiarity with results-based management processes confirms the difficulty of measuring the impact of activities directed towards the pursuit of a strategic objective in the area of refugee protection etc. While such objectives can be traced back to certain Conclusions on International Protection, the link is largely rather tenuous.
-One thus ends up judging the impact of Conclusions by the way they are related to activities undertaken in the pursuit of an objective, and related performance targets. - 36.
+One thus ends up judging the impact of Conclusions by the way they are related to activities undertaken in the pursuit of an objective, and related performance targets. - 30.
 These few, brief preliminary remarks are made simply to highlight the limitations of a study that purely concentrates on the use of the Conclusions.
 On the other hand there is value in seeing how they are used and how they could be better used by all relevant parties.

-J. Context
+I. Context

-- 37. The present situation confronting UNHCR and its Executive Committee in relation to Conclusions can be attributed to a range of factors, some of which can be sourced to the complex environment that characterizes any current multi-lateral consideration of migration and asylum issues, others that deal with aspects of process, and the remaining ones that are less tangible, but none the less real, just as trust.
+- 31. The present situation confronting UNHCR and its Executive Committee in relation to Conclusions can be attributed to a range of factors, some of which can be sourced to the complex environment that characterizes any current multi-lateral consideration of migration and asylum issues, others that deal with aspects of process, and the remaining ones that are less tangible, but none the less real, just as trust.
 All these issues need to be addressed and some confidence restored in the ExCom Conclusion.
-Eventually it will be the demonstrated usefulness of the Conclusions as shown in Part II of this study and in Annexes 3 and 4 that, hopefully, will influence the current situation.
-But first it should be noted that it is precisely because of today's complex world, and the obvious gaps in the current protection architecture, that new Conclusions may be called for and which, if properly elaborated, and subsequently used will contribute to the overall protection regime and the quality of protection for those countless millions that need it. - 38.
-In the Declaration of the States Parties to the 1951 Convention relating to the Status of Refugees and/or its 1967 Protocol issued on 13 December 2001, and which reaffirmed the central place of the 1951 Convention, as amended by the 1967 Protocol, in the international refugee protection regime,22 there is found a summary description of the "complex features of the evolving environment in which refugee protection has to be provided".23 These factors were listed as follows:
+Eventually it will be the demonstrated usefulness of the Conclusions that, hopefully, will influence the current situation.
+But first it should be noted that it is precisely because of today's complex world, and the obvious gaps in the current protection architecture, that new Conclusions may be called for and which, if properly elaborated, and subsequently used will contribute to the overall protection regime and the quality of protection for those countless millions that need it. - 32.
+In the Declaration of the States Parties to the 1951 Convention relating to the Status of Refugees and/or its 1967 Protocol issued on 13 December 2001, and which reaffirmed the central place of the 1951 Convention, as amended by the 1967 Protocol, in the international refugee protection regime,23 there is found a summary description of the "complex features of the evolving environment in which refugee protection has to be provided".24 These factors were listed as follows: